The history of Roman emperors

 Titus: The Beloved Ruler

-Titus, son of Vespasian, was beloved by the Roman people for his compassion and generosity.
+Titus, the eldest son of Vespasian, was beloved by the Roman people for his compassion and generosity.
 Despite a short reign, he oversaw relief efforts after the eruption of Mount Vesuvius and celebrated the grand opening of the Colosseum.

 Domitian: The Authoritarian Ruler